Open-Collective-Foundation/docs/what-we-offer/employment.md

 Here are the steps to employ someone.

-1. If they have not already done so previously, initiative admin follows the process to [set up liability insurance](liability-insurance.md) (it can take some time for the insurer to process, so please do this first).
+1. If they have not already done so previously, Collective admin follows the process to [set up liability insurance](liability-insurance.md) (it can take some time for the insurer to process, so please do this first).
-2. Initiative admin fills out the [Employment Setup Form](https://docs.google.com/forms/d/e/1FAIpQLSdUQThuDQIOODd\_Vi1mU9yC-FYu6USAPIJEfSFEOjMhVnKCSw/viewform) (fill it out once per employee if multiple).
+2. Collective admin fills out the [Employment Setup Form](https://docs.google.com/forms/d/e/1FAIpQLSdUQThuDQIOODd\_Vi1mU9yC-FYu6USAPIJEfSFEOjMhVnKCSw/viewform) (fill it out once per employee if multiple).
-3. OCF sets up the employment contract and requests signatures from the initiative admin and the employee.
+3. OCF sets up the employment contract and requests signatures from the Collective admin and the employee.
 4. OCF invites the employee to Justworks, our PEO/payroll system.
 5. The employee starts getting paid by direct debit every 2 weeks.
-6. OCF will debit employment-related costs from the initiative's budget monthly.
+6. OCF will debit employment-related costs from the Collective's budget monthly.

 ## Terminating Employment

 OCF is an at-will employer, and either OCF or the employee may end the employment relationship at any time.
-In most circumstances, OCF will terminate employment at the instruction of the initiative admin named as the employee's supervisor in the employment contract.&#x20;
+In most circumstances, OCF will terminate employment at the instruction of the Collective admin named as the employee's supervisor in the employment contract.&#x20;

 Fixed term employment contracts will expire upon the end date specified, unless they are extended.
-If the initiative or employee no longer meets the basic [requirements for employment](employment.md#requirements-and-policies), such as lacking budget to cover costs, the employment relationship will end.
+If the Collective or employee no longer meets the basic [requirements for employment](employment.md#requirements-and-policies), such as lacking budget to cover costs, the employment relationship will end.

-Where possible, we ask initiatives to give OCF advance notice, so we can take care of the termination process in a timely manner.&#x20;
+Where possible, we ask Collectives to give OCF advance notice, so we can take care of the termination process in a timely manner.&#x20;